GezahignMulatu/-github-final-project-/CODE_OF_CONDUCT.md

 - Sharing private information without consent.

 ## **4. Reporting Violations**
-If you witness or experience unacceptable behavior, please report it to **[your contact email]**.
+If you witness or experience unacceptable behavior, please report it to **[gezahign.mulatu2025@gmail.com]**.
 Reports will be reviewed and appropriate action will be taken.

 ## **5. Enforcement**
 Violations of this Code of Conduct may result in warnings, temporary bans, or permanent removal from the community, depending on the severity of the issue.